opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 For each date, you can choose to be alerted the same day, a day before, 3 days before or a week before.

-You can also choose to receive a recurring notification (everyday, every 3 days or every week) for work package that are overdue.
+You can also choose to receive a recurring notification (every day, every 3 days or every week) for work package that are overdue.

 ## Non-participating